-etirement planning is one area that was only minimally affected by the Tax Cuts and Jobs Act (TCJA).
-Nevertheless, you should revisit it in your tax planning this year.
-Tax-advantaged retirement plans can help you build and preserve your nest egg - but only if you contribute as much as possible, carefully consider your traditional vs. Roth options, and are tax-smart when making withdrawals.
+hile retirement planning was only minimally affected by the TCJA, other tax law changes going into effect this year plus the impact of the COVID-19 crisis mean you should revisit it in your tax planning.
+Tax-advantaged retirement plans can help you build and preserve your nest egg - but only if you stay steadfast to the extent possible.